 Missouri Reverse Transfer for students

-The process of allowing college students or former college students who have completed credits for an associate degree to receive that degree even if they have transferred to a different college or university.
+Missouri Reverse Transfer allows college students who have completed credits for an associate degree to receive that degree even if they have transferred to a four-year college or university.
 Students who are not currently attending college also may be eligible to complete an associate degree through the program.

-- Earn your associate degree while pursuing your bachelor’s degree
+- Students can earn an associate degree while pursuing their bachelor’s degree.

-You must have earned a minimum of 15 credit hours at a single two-year institution to be eligible for a reverse transfer degree.
-Students are not eligible for the program if they currently possess an associate degree or higher.
+Students must have earned a minimum of 15 credit hours at a single two-year institution to be eligible for a reverse transfer degree.
+Students who currently possess an associate degree or higher are not eligible for the program.